 Aeryn: You don't look very ripe to me.

 - Not So Different: From inside his cell, Crais needles D'Argo about his dead wife and how he threw away a military career to go farming.
-Crais doesn't disapprove since he himself grew up in a farming community until the Peacekeepers conscripted him.
+Crais doesn't disapprove of the latter since he himself grew up in a farming community until the Peacekeepers conscripted him.

 - Parental Substitute: Lampshaded by Crichton sourly calling after Crais, "Your nephew wants to see you!"